thecloudflower/PAO/README.md

 - human-approved automation
 - long-term personal growth infrastructure

+## Development philosophy

+PAO is built around a simple principle:

+> Personal systems should adapt as the person grows.

+The goal is not to replace human judgment, but to support it with clearer context, safer workflows, and better continuity across time.

 ## Public materials

-This repository is a public landing page only.

-It does not contain PAO source code, private vault files, internal assistant memory, or development releases.
+This public repository does **not** contain:

+- PAO source code
+- private vault files
+- internal assistant memory
+- development releases
+- personal context
+- Claude, Atlas, or Ori working files

+Those materials remain private.

 ## Built by

 **thecloudflower**

-Making the invisible feel natural.
+*Making the invisible feel natural.*